 Plan to teach as a highly qualified teacher for four years within the eight years immediately following completion of the degree

-*To qualify based on your ACT/SAT results, you must score in the 75th percentile on any subtest of the ACT or SAT.
+* To qualify based on your ACT/SAT results, you must score in the 75th percentile on any subtest of the ACT or SAT.
 If you qualify for the TEACH Grant based on your ACT/SAT scores, you are eligible to receive TEACH funds over the course of your study, providing you meet other program requirements.
-If you do not qualify based on your ACT/SAT results, you may qualify based on your high school or Ashland University GPA of 3.25 or higher.
+If you do not qualify based on your ACT/SAT results, you may qualify based on your undergraduate (for first semester grad students) or Ashland University GPA of 3.25 or higher.
 You must maintain a cumulative Ashland University GPA of 3.25 or higher each semester to receive the grant.

 You must be enrolled in one of the following TEACH Grant- eligible programs: